 On 28th February, 2020, Burkett authored LIP0004.
 Which proposed the best path forward for achieving Litecoin’s objectives was MWEB.
 So-called for its amalgamation of two protocols MimbleWimble (MW) and Extension Blocks (EB).
 In detailing the Transactions process, Burkett references ‘Stealth Addresses’.
 Again, a Peter Todd creation.

 In May 2022, at block height 2,257,920, Litecoin’s MWEB was locked in. activated.
 This technology is widely accepted as the most important development and innovation in Litecoin’s 13 years.
-And, who knows, perhaps one day MWEB - or similar - can be adopted by Bitcoin.
+And, who knows, perhaps one day MWEB - or something inspired by it - will be adopted by Bitcoin.

 Litecoin has benefited greatly from Todd’s work.
 Through his contributions to Bitcoin Core, then directly in his audit of Litecoin’s codebase in 2013.
 Not to mention that both ‘Stealth Addresses’ and ‘Merkel Mountain Tree’ (MRR) - Todd’s creations - were used in one of Litecoin’s most defining features, MWEB.

 I’m glad HBO introduced me to Todd.
 In the process, I’ve come to see the Bitcoin-Litecoin relationship to be that of peers.
-My sincerest hope is that we can learn from Charlie Lee, David Burkett, Peter Todd, Warren Togami, Loshan and the countless others who have championed collaboration between Bitcoin and Litecoin.
+My hope is that we can continue to collaborate - directly and indirectly.
+Acknowledging how much of a factor collaboration has been in Bitcoin and Litecoin's respective, and shared, success.
 History may well depend on it.